Getting Started

 - tinctures

-- vape liquids and oil containing cannabis, which are subject to Tobacco Products Tax
+- vape liquids and oil containing cannabis

 - any product that is composed of cannabis and other ingredients and is intended for use or consumption